The Ensemble Schr{\"o}dinger Bridge filter for Nonlinear Data Assimilation: Filtering problem, discrete setting

-where $J$ denotes the total fitlering steps.
-One well-established approach for approximating the same is via the Bayesian filter framework; namely one sequentially iterates the following two steps: \begin{enumerate}[\textbullet] \item \textbf{Prediction step}.
-Given the posterior $\bbP(X_j|\mcal{Y}_j)$ at step $j$ and the transition probability $\bbP(X_{j+1}|X_j)$, one finds the prior filtering density as follows:
+where $J$ denotes the total number of filtering steps.
+A standard approach is the Bayesian filtering framework, in which one sequentially iterates between the following two steps. \begin{enumerate}[\textbullet] \item \textbf{Prediction step}.
+Given the posterior $\bbP(X_j|\mcal{Y}_j)$ at step $j$ and the transition kernel $\bbP(X_{j+1}|X_j)$, the prior distribution at the $j+1$-th step is obtained based on the Chapman-Kolmogorov formula: